LPG is a hydrocarbon compound consisting mainly of carbon and hydrogen atoms. LPG means liquefied petroleum gas.

 Small LPG storage cylinders (gas bottles) are also transported on roads, the bottles filled with LPG are properly arranged on vans for onward delivery to customers.

-It should be noted that when LPG is transported on roads all necessary safety considerations must be analysed to prevent accident.
+It should be noted that when LPG is transported on roads all necessary safety considerations must be analysed to prevent an accident.

-2.2 Rail Transportation
+2.2 LPG Terminal Basics: Rail Transportation

-This method is usually employed when large volume of LPG is transported from either LPG reception facilities or bulk storage facilities to other storage facilities.
-This mode of transportation is employed when large volume of LPG is to be conveyed over a long distance.
+This method is usually employed when a large volume of LPG is transported from either LPG reception facilities or bulk storage facilities to other storage facilities.
+This mode of transportation is employed when a large volume of LPG is to be conveyed over a long distance.

 2.3 Ship/ Ocean Vessel Transportation

-This mode of transportation is mostly employed when high volume of LPG is transported over a long distance especially from one country to another, from processing facilities to bulk storage facilities etc. This is the most preferred means of transporting LPG over a long distance.
+This mode of transportation is mostly employed when a high volume of LPG is transported over a long distance especially from one country to another, from processing facilities to bulk storage facilities etc. This is the most preferred means of transporting LPG over a long distance.
 The liquefied gas is stored in special storage vessels mounted on Ships for onward transportation to bulk storage facilities.
-The Ship usually berth at a jetty constructed on a river banks, seaports etc. The river should be of appropriate depth for easy sailing of ship.
+The Ship usually berths at a jetty constructed on river banks, seaports etc. The river should be of appropriate depth for easy sailing of the ship.
 It should be noted that there must be a connecting pipeline to transfer the LPG from the Ship to the storage facility.
 The connection between the Ship and the pipeline may be achieved using unloading arms or hose connection.

-LPG is mostly transported with pipeline from Jetties to Bulk storage facilities, process facilities to Ships berthed at Jetties, reception stations to storage terminals etc. It should be noted that there are communities/estates with built LPG distribution network.
+LPG is mostly transported with the pipeline from Jetties to Bulk storage facilities, process facilities to Ships berthed at Jetties, reception stations to storage terminals etc. It should be noted that there are communities/estates with built LPG distribution network.
 The LPG to each home is supplied from a central storage facility through a pipeline distribution network.

-3 COMPONENTS OF LPG FACILITIES
+3 LPG Terminal Basics: COMPONENTS OF LPG FACILITIES

 LPG facility is an integration of various component forming a functional unit for product reception and transfer.
 LPG facility may contain varying components depending on the complexity and size of the facility.
-In this section I will try to summarize some of the components of LPG facilities and their functions.
+In this section, I will try to summarize some of the components of LPG facilities and their functions.
 See below schematic of a typical LPG facility.